UsernameFodder/pmdsky-debug/docs/using-debug-info.md

 ### Symbols
 There are two options for importing `pmdsky-debug` symbols into Ghidra: with the built-in import script (easier) or with a custom one from `pmdsky-debug` (better).
 Using the built-in script requires slightly less setup, but won't import symbol descriptions, whereas the custom `pmdsky-debug` importer will create plate comments containing the symbol descriptions.
 The two options are otherwise equivalent.

+If you used [NTRGhidra](https://github.com/pedro-javierf/NTRGhidra) to set up your project, you must use a special import script.
+See [Using the NTRGhidra import script](#using-the-ntrghidra-import-script).

 #### Using the built-in import script
 1. Download `symbols-ghidra.zip` from the [latest release package](https://github.com/UsernameFodder/pmdsky-debug/releases/latest) and extract the archive.